SMART Global Holdings, Inc. (NASDAQ:SGH) COO Sells $281,859.62 in Stock

-SMART Global Holdings, Inc. (NASDAQ:SGH – Get Free Report) COO Jack A. Pacheco sold 13,333 shares of the company’s stock in a transaction that occurred on Tuesday, August 20th.
-The stock was sold at an average price of $21.14, for a total value of $281,859.62.
-Following the transaction, the chief operating officer now directly owns 211,896 shares of the company’s stock, valued at $4,479,481.44.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+SMART Global Holdings, Inc. (NASDAQ:SGH – Get Free Report) COO Jack A. Pacheco sold 13,333 shares of the business’s stock in a transaction on Tuesday, August 20th.
+The shares were sold at an average price of $21.14, for a total transaction of $281,859.62.
+Following the sale, the chief operating officer now directly owns 211,896 shares of the company’s stock, valued at $4,479,481.44.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-SMART Global (NASDAQ:SGH – Get Free Report) last released its quarterly earnings results on Tuesday, July 9th.
-The company reported $0.37 earnings per share for the quarter, topping analysts’ consensus estimates of $0.30 by $0.07.
-SMART Global had a positive return on equity of 8.86% and a negative net margin of 14.35%.
-The business had revenue of $300.58 million during the quarter, compared to analysts’ expectations of $300.00 million.
-During the same period in the prior year, the business posted $0.46 EPS.
-The company’s revenue was down 12.7% compared to the same quarter last year.
-Equities analysts anticipate that SMART Global Holdings, Inc. will post 0.7 earnings per share for the current year.
+SMART Global (NASDAQ:SGH – Get Free Report) last issued its quarterly earnings data on Tuesday, July 9th.
+The company reported $0.37 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.30 by $0.07.
+The company had revenue of $300.58 million for the quarter, compared to analyst estimates of $300.00 million.
+SMART Global had a negative net margin of 14.35% and a positive return on equity of 8.86%.
+SMART Global’s revenue was down 12.7% compared to the same quarter last year.
+During the same period last year, the company posted $0.46 earnings per share.
+Equities analysts anticipate that SMART Global Holdings, Inc. will post 0.7 EPS for the current fiscal year.

 SMART Global Company Profile